NinaK7/CNN-model-for-molecular-detection/README.md

 The output is an array which dimension is the number of spectra as a function of the number of molecules to be detected.
 The order of molecules is the one defined in the variable "molecules".
 For each molecule of each spectrum, the CNN-model gives a model score.

 The predictions are stored in the "fwd_res/" folder under the file "net0_0099.dat", which is replaced at each inference.
+We added in the scripts an extra line to save the prediction in two news files : "./fwd_res/pred_AVG_test_dataset.npy" and "./fwd_res/pred_MC_dropout_spectrum.npy" respectively.

 # Calibrating the model score into a detection probability

 The test dataset can be used to calibrate the model score into a detection probability by using the script "model_score_calibration.py".
-It computes on a sampled [0,1] interval the statistical probability for a prediction to actually be a true detection.
+This script computes the statistical probability for a prediction to actually be a true detection by using the test dataset.
+In this example, the model scores obtained in "./fwd_res/pred_MC_dropout_spectrum.npy" are converted into probabilities.
+More details can be found in the script at commented lines.

+This script also includes the computation of the median absolute deviation (MAD) which is used to estimate the uncertainty on a MC drop out prediction.

 If you have any issue or question regarding the use of the model, please contact : nina.kessler@u-bordeaux.fr.